Pickled Vidalia Onions

 A sweet pickled onion that only takes minutes to prepare.
 A perfect balance of sweetness and tanginess brings these onions to life.
 Pickled Vidalia Onions are stored in your refrigerator and are fabulous served with burgers, hot dogs, sandwiches, and grilled meats.

 I made these onions today, and they seriously took about 15 minutes from start to finish.
-They are hanging out in my refrigerator now, waiting on me to enjoy them later.
+They are hanging out in my refrigerator now, waiting for me to enjoy them later.

 Ingredients Needed for Quick Pickled Vidalia Onions